Ford Driving Skills for Life

 Going on Now: Teen Mobility Safety Grants

-The 2022/2023 grants are enabling four states – Missouri, Montana, New York and Oklahoma – to support, implement and evaluate teen-centric safe mobility programs.
-The programs being funded include:
+The 2024 grants are enabling Montana and the District of Columbia to support, implement and evaluate teen-centric safe mobility programs.

 Read the News Release